Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 permalink: why-i-like-odin
 ---

-Since returning from my 2013 [thru-hike](http://www.atjindo.com), I've been studying and working on projects from the [Odin curriculum](http://www.theodinproject.com/courses).
-Before my trip, I studied web app development for 3-4 months primarily at [Udacity](https://www.udacity.com/).
+After returning from my 2013 [thru-hike](http://www.atjindo.com), I began re-learning web development.
+Thankfully, I stumbled upon [Odin curriculum](http://www.theodinproject.com/courses).

- I was able to build my first real website, but when I returned, I had forgotten a lot of the detail.
+Before my big trip, I studied web app development mainly at [Udacity](https://www.udacity.com/), and was able to build my first 'real' website.
+However, when I returned, I had forgotten a lot of the detail.
 I needed a refresher and found the Odin Project.
 Here are the reasons why I am now sticking with the Odin curriculum.

 <!--more-->

 ##1.
 It's a Great Map and Guide

-When I solo hiked the Appalachian trail (2,200 miles), I had a [guidebook](http://www.amazon.com/The-A-T-Guide-Southbound-2013/dp/0982980833/ref=sr_1_2?ie=UTF8&qid=1399332731&sr=8-2&keywords=awol+guide+southbound) with small maps, elevation profiles, distance markers, and other useful information.
-It was one of my 'must have' core items for successfully hiking from Maine to Georgia.
+When I solo hiked the Appalachian trail (2,200 miles), I had a [guidebook](http://www.amazon.com/The-A-T-Guide-Southbound-2013/dp/0982980833/ref=sr_1_2?ie=UTF8&qid=1399332731&sr=8-2&keywords=awol+guide+southbound).
+It had small maps, elevation profiles, distance markers, and other useful information.
+It was one of my 'must have' essential items for successfully hiking from Maine to Georgia.

-When attempting the huge feat of learning web development on your own, I view the Odin curriclum as a great guide.
+When attempting the huge feat of learning web development, the Odin curriculum is like a great guide.
 It's filled with small projects, detailed explanations, links to helpful resources, and a supportive community.

-It's a guide that keeps you on trail, and drastically reduces those moments you feel lost in the woods.
+It keeps you on trail, and cuts down the time you feel completely lost in the woods.

 ##2.
 Repository of Learning Tools
-I studied regular expressions briefly when deploying my first real website, but had little experience.
-The Odin curriculum directed me to [regexone](http://regexone.com/), which I wish I discovered when I first started learning regular expressions.
+I studied regular expressions briefly when deploying my first real website, but had little experience and a vague understanding.

+The Odin curriculum directed me to [regexone](http://regexone.com/), which I wish I discovered a long time ago.

-Similarly, I enjoyed reviewing git version control from [Atlassian](https://www.atlassian.com/git/tutorial), which I also found via the Odin curriculum.
+Similarly, I enjoyed reviewing git version control from [Atlassian](https://www.atlassian.com/git/tutorial).

 These links are just a few of the awesome resources you can find following along with the curriculum.